garrettbland/blockbuilder/README.md

 ## To Do

+-   Add Duplicate to editor window instead of hover tool thing
--   Remove transparent all together I think
+-   Remove transparent color from palette all together
 -   Add multiple options for shape dividers
 -   add in option for left and right padding
 -   add in option to customize gap width